SamCatherman/react-redux-testing/README.md

 ### What do we need to test?

 - This is the trickiest part - you can test anything small or large.
-- Deciding what exactly to test is painful,
+- Deciding what exactly to test can be painful, but will lead to a deeper understanding of the code you wind up writing.
+- Test the behavior of your app!
+If it's event-driven, simulate the events that trigger different functions.
+- Test functions that accept input and return an output
+- (in react) test components!
+Test their methods, whether they render, that they match a snapshot etc.

 ### What will we use to do it?

 - Jest - facebook's test runner, included with 'create-react-app'
 - Enzyme - Airbnb's test suite, allows for shallow rendering, snapshotting components and more
+- Rspec - Testing Ruby code (useful if your backend is built in rails!)

 ### SWBATS